 .67 To determine the report rating, the team captain should use professional judgment and consider the understanding of the firm's system of quality control and the nature, systemic causes, pattern, and pervasiveness of matters and their relative importance to the firm's system of quality control taken as a whole, including limitations on the scope of the review.
-(Ref: par. .A59-.A62)
+(Ref: par. .A61-.A64)

-- .68 The written report in a system review should (Ref: par. .A63) - a. be dated as of the exit conference date. - b. be issued on letterhead of the firm performing the review. - c. state at the top of the report the title "Report on the Firm's System of Quality Control." - d. include headings for each of the following sections: - i.
-Firm's Responsibility
+- .68 The written report in a system review should (Ref: par. .A65) - a. be dated as of the exit conference date. - b. be issued on letterhead of the firm performing the review.8 - c. state at the top of the report the title "Report on the Firm's System of Quality Control."

-&lt;sup>7 A report by a reviewer formed by an association of CPA firms should be issued on the letterhead of the firm of the team captain performing the review.
+8 A report by a reviewer formed by an association of CPA firms should be issued on the letterhead of the firm of the team captain performing the review.